-Endometrial cancers are the most common gynecologic cancers, followed by ovarian cancers.
+The most common gynecologic cancers are endometrial cancers followed by ovarian cancers.
 Endometrial cancers develop in the lining of the cervix and uterus respectively.
-Ovarian cancer can develop on the external surface of the ovary or inside the ovary itself.
+Ovarian cancer can be found on the external surface of the ovary or inside the ovary itself.

 Signs and symptoms of gynecological cancer may include:

-Ovarian cancer is a cancer that is found inside, near, or outside they outer layer of the ovaries.
-Most women who develop ovarian cancer are older than 60.
-It is found more often in white than African-American women.
+Ovarian cancer is a cancer that is found inside, near, or outside the outer layer of the ovaries.
+It is most commonly diagnosed in women over 60.